 Children should get the yearly flu shot vaccine along with their parents.
-The flu vaccine is even more important because of the COVID-19 pandemic.
 Getting the flu vaccine is the best way to protect your child from the flu.
 The Centers for Disease Control states that children younger than 5 years old – especially those younger than 2 years old – are at high risk of developing serious flu-related complications.
 The CDC recommends annual influenza vaccination for everyone 6 months and older with any age-appropriate flu vaccine.
 Your child’s health care provider will know which vaccines are right for your child.

 There are a lot of benefits to allowing your child to get vaccinated, including the following:

 - Reduced risk of flu illness and hospitalization

 - In cases where a child still catches the flu, the vaccine can make the illness less severe

 - Less likely to miss school due to illness

 - Helps prevent spreading flu to others, including babies younger than 6 months who are too young to get a flu vaccine

 Your child should get the flu shot as soon as possible.
 It is recommended that your child get the flu vaccine every year in the fall.
 The CDC recommends a flu vaccine by the end of October but getting vaccinated later can still be beneficial.